Aesthetics, Ethics, Politics (II): From the Modern Era to the 20th century

 Course Description

-Course Objectives: The coursesupplements the winter semester course ‘Aesthetics, Ethics, Politics (I): From Antiquity to the Renaissance’.
+Course Objectives: The course supplements the winter semester course ‘Aesthetics, Ethics, Politics (I): From Antiquity to the Renaissance’.
 Its objective is to familiarise the students with the main developments in aesthetics from the Enlightenment and German idealism to the beginning of the 20th century.
-The students will become acquainted with the way in which certain philosophers, from early modernity onwards, interpret specific issues in aesthetics and the arts.
-The course aims to encourage the students realise the degree to which the philosophical construal of the arts, since the Enlightenment, must or must not have ethics and politics as a point of reference.
+The students will become acquainted with the way in which certain philosophers of early and later modernity (Baumgarten, Locke, Hume, Burke, Kant, Hegel, Schopenhauer, Nietzsche) interpret specific issues in aesthetics and the arts.
+The course aims to encourage students to realise the degree to which distinct philosophical construals of the arts, since the Enlightenment, have or do not have ethics and politics as a main point of reference.

 Learning Outcomes: After the successful completion of the course, the students: